Jack And The Beanstalk

-For a family outing with a twist, be sure to catch The Nutcracker – a sparkling treat for the whole family with Joburg Ballet.
-With an enchanting new production, you can expect exquisite dancing, sumptuous sets and Tchaikovsky’s captivating music played live by the Johannesburg Philharmonic Orchestra.
-Choreographed by Angela Malan, former senior principal dance with Joburg Ballet, and based on the original 19th century classic, The Nutcracker will transport audiences to a magical world, as Clara and the Nutcracker Prince journey to the kingdom of sweets, dance through snowflakes, encounter waltzing flowers and meet the Sugar Plum fairy.
-Tickets are R100 – R238 per person, get yours online.
+For a family outing with a twist, be sure to catch Jack and The Beanstalk – a sparkling treat for the whole family.
+With an enchanting new production, you can expect exquisite dancing, sumptuous sets.
+Janice Honeyman’s production of Jack and the Beanstalk is big on the feel-good factor, wickedly funny and a visual treat.
+Jack and The Beanstalk will transport audiences to a magical world.
+Tickets are R155 – R395 per person, get yours online.

 The Market Theatre

 Showing: Friday, 22 November 2019 – Sunday, 22 December 2019